flows-network/github-pr-summary/README.md

 ### Use the bot on multiple repos

-You can create a new flow and import the source code repo for the bot (i.e., the repo you cloned from the template).
+You can [mannually create a new flow](https://flows.network/flow/new) and import the source code repo for the bot (i.e., the repo you cloned from the template).
 Then, you can use the flow config to specify the `github_owner` and `github_repo` to point to the target repo you need to deploy the bot on.
 Deploy and authorize access to that target repo.

 You can repeat this for all target repos you would like to deploy this bot on.

+> You could have a single flow function repo deployed as the source code for multiple bots.
+When you update the source code in the repo, and push it to GitHub, it will change the behavior of all the bots.

 ### Change the magic phrase